 LSN brings the legal business services community together online through our website, our events, publications and social media channels.
 To support our online activities, LSN hosts a number of networking events annually across the UK, which provide the community a tangible platform to meet, establish and collaborate with peers.
 LSN also produces Briefing, a monthly digital magazine aimed at delivering thought-leadership content to the community and Legal Practice Management magazine, the only magazine for law firm managers.
-In 2011, LSN introduced a conference arm to the business, with a view to delivering delegate conferences, seminars and workshops, these are: Briefing Operational Leaders In Legal conference, Briefing Business Transformation conference and the Legal Practice Management conference.
+In 2011, LSN introduced a conference arm to the business with a view to delivering delegate conferences, seminars and workshops, these are: Briefing Operational Leaders In Legal conference, Briefing Business Transformation conference and the Legal Practice Management conference.

 Who works in a firm like this?

 David Sparkes has worked in the legal industry since 1992.
 He started out at Thomas Eggar Verrall Bowles, later moving to HCL Hanne & Co.
 In 1997 he joined Adept Recruitment, a legal recruitment consultancy.

 In 2006 he set up legalsupportnetwork.
 The rest, as they say, is history...

 Golf, cycling, Chile and triathlon.

 Sarah Cox spent six years working for TFB (now TikitTFB), eventually managing the company's marketing department.
 Sarah joined LSN in 2009.
 She's responsible for keeping all LSN's clients happy and making sure everything client-related runs like clockwork.